vstaykov/HomeIoTProject/README.md

 ### [DHT-22 Sensor](https://www.robotev.com/product_info.php?cPath=1_29&products_id=304)
 DHT-22 sensor is used to measure humidity and temperature that are visualized online

+Sensor capturing state (ON/OFF) can be controlled from an Adafruit IO feed

 ### [Motion Sensor](https://www.robotev.com/product_info.php?cPath=1_29&products_id=179)
 Motion sensor is used for an alarm detecting any movement or physical environment change